Announcing Light Perpetual, a new novel from

 And where would Jo go, with the music playing in her head?

-Light Perpetual will be published on 4 February 2021.
+Light Perpetual will be published in hardback on 4 February 2021.
 UK, Commonwealth (ex.
 Can) & EU rights were acquired from Clare Alexander at Aitken Alexander Associates.